kekse1/getopt.js/README.md

 > [!IMPORTANT]
 > **Currently I'm preparing one bigger version of all of this.
 > But you'll have to wait some days/weeks (dunno exactly atm.).**
+> And, btw., it'll run 'as is'.. all my extensions are integrated.

 <br><br>